rodrigovivi/linux/dim.rst

 update-next
 -----------
 Pushes out the latest dinq to drm-intel-next and tags it.
-Also pushes out the latest nightly to drm-intel-testing.
+Also pushes out the latest drm-tip to drm-intel-testing.
 For an overview a gitk view of the currently unmerged feature pile is opened.

-Also checks that the drm-intel-fixes|-next-queued are fully merged into -nightly to avoid operator error.
+Also checks that the drm-intel-fixes|-next-queued are fully merged into drm-tip to avoid operator error.

 tag-next
 --------